Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: General results on spider-web graphs

 For $N\geq 1$, the graph $\orSw{k}{N}{M}$ is isomorphic to the line graph of $\orSw{k}{N-1}{M}$.
 This line graph is Hamiltonian since $\orSw{k}{N-1}{M}$ is Eulerian.
 Finally, $\orSw{k}{0}{M}$ is a ``thick'' oriented circle: the vertex set is $M$ and for every vertex $i$ there is $k$ edges from $i$ to $i+1$.
 This graph is obviously Hamiltonian. \end{proof} We proved that $\orSw{k}{N}{M}$ is Eulerian and Hamiltonian as an oriented graph.
-That is, the closed path in question is a path in $\orSw{k}{N}{M}$ and not in $\unSw{k}{N}{M}$.
+That is, the closed path in question consists only of edges of $\orSw{k}{N}{M}$.
 This trivially implies that $\unSw{k}{N}{M}$ is Eulerian and Hamiltonian.
-Indeed, in general, for an oriented graph $\vec\Theta$, being Eulerian (or Hamiltonian) as an oriented graph is a stronger property that $\underline{\vec\Theta}$ being Eulerian (or Hamiltonian) as a non-oriented graph.
-Finally, we generalize Corollary \ref{corCovering} and show that spider-web graphs form towers of graphs coverings, both in $N$ and, in a certain sense, in $M$. \begin{proposition} For every $M\in\barN$, and every $N\in\N$, the oriented graph $\orSw{k}{N}{M}$ (weakly) covers $\orSw{k}{N-1}{M}$.
+Indeed, for an oriented graph $\vec\Theta$, being Eulerian (or Hamiltonian) as an oriented graph is a stronger property that $\underline{\vec\Theta}$ being Eulerian (or Hamiltonian) as a non-oriented graph.
+Finally, we generalize Corollary~\ref{corCovering} and show that spider-web graphs form towers of graphs coverings, both in $N$ and, in a certain sense, in $M$. \begin{proposition} For all $M\in\barN$ and $N\in\N$, the oriented graph $\orSw{k}{N}{M}$ (weakly) covers $\orSw{k}{N-1}{M}$.